nuitrcs/rdm-workshops/README.md

 # Research data management workshops
-Workshop materials for Research Data Management workshops by Research Computing and Data Services.
+Workshop materials for Research Data Management workshops by Research Computing and Data Services (RCDS).

 ## Fall 2024 Schedule
 All sessions are on Wednesdays at 10 am Central.